lupyuen/lupyuen.github.io/src/ox2.md

 ## Prepare a Padding with 64 KB of zeroes
 head -c 65536 /dev/zero >/tmp/nuttx.zero

-## Append Padding and Initial RAM Disk to Binary Image
+## Append Padding and Initial RAM Disk to NuttX Kernel
 cat nuttx.bin /tmp/nuttx.zero initrd \
   >Image

 ## Overwrite the Linux Image on Ox64 microSD
 cp Image "/Volumes/NO NAME/"

+## U-Boot Bootloader will load NuttX Kernel and
+## Initial RAM Disk into RAM
 ```

 Check out our progress here...